RedisJSON/RedisJSON/docs/performance.md

 ## Comparison vs. server-side Lua scripting

 We compare ReJSON's performance with Redis' embedded Lua engine.
-For this purpose we use the Lua scripts at [/benchmarks/lua](https://github.com/RedisLabsModules/rejson/tree/master/benchmarks/lua).
+For this purpose, we use the Lua scripts at [/benchmarks/lua](https://github.com/RedisLabsModules/rejson/tree/master/benchmarks/lua).
 These scripts provide ReJSON's GET and SET functionality on values stored in JSON or MessagePack formats.
 Each of the different operations (set root, get root, set path and get path) is executed